 Wood chips or sawdust is perfect for clay soil.
 They will make the soil bulk and make it lighter.

+The last part of these gardening tips is using green manures.
 These are dried leaves that have fallen to the ground during the fall season.
-You can use the leaves of clover, field peas, oats, buckwheat and fava beans.
+You can use the leaves of clover, field peas, oats, buckwheat, and fava beans.

 They will make your soil look bulk and enhance its aeration and drainage properties.
 Other green manures can give nitrogen to the soil.